Posted in Challenges, Fiction, Flash Fiction

 An Overview of Higher Education in Appalachia

-The picture that you see above was where my grandfather went to what passed for college around the turn of the 20th century – the late 1800s and early 1900s.
+The picture that you see above was where my grandfather went to what passed for higher education (college) around the turn of the 20th century – the late 1800s and early 1900s.
 It was called the Kentucky Normal College.

-Higher education in Appalachia has always been problematic because of geographic isolation of the people and the Appalachian cultural values.
+Higher education in Appalachia has always been problematic because of both the geographic isolation of the region and the Appalachian cultural values.
 To this day, there are few good roads in and out of the heavily mountainous region of the U.S. Until fairly recently, there were few institutions of higher learning that existed in the region.

 Cultural values also played a role in the lack of higher education in Appalachia.
 Jobs that were available were mostly blue collar.
 Coal miners and farmers are two of the main examples.
-It was not thought that men working at those professions needed higher learning.
+It was not thought that men working at those professions needed to go to college, except in the case of mining engineers, and women were encouraged to make a family and not to go to college.

 Appalachian women were certainly not encouraged to seek higher learning in the past since their role was to run the family home and raise the children.
 Some of these stereotypes still exist today.